swaptacular/swpt_accounts/protocol.rst

   until the prepared transfer has been finalized, the amount is not available for other transfers.

-* MUST NOT impose limitations on the time in which the prepared transfer can be committed successfully, unless those limitations are absolutely necessary.
+* MUST NOT impose unnecessary limitations on the time in which the prepared transfer can be committed successfully.
+If limitations are imposed, they MUST be precisely defined and known in advance.

 FinalizePreparedTransfer